8 Foods to Avoid for Weight Loss

 2. Sodas and Juice

 While most people put them in separate categories, soda and juice have the same impact on your blood sugar.
-They are both high in sugar, and since they are liquid, drinking them gives a quick zap of glucose to your bloodstream.
+They are both high in sugar and since they are liquid, drinking them gives a quick zap of glucose to your bloodstream.

-In fact, substituting water for sweetened beverages is associated with significantly lower weight gain over time, even without other diet changes.3 Also, while some 100 percent fruit juices may have a few extra vitamins, it's better to get your nutrients from whole fruit.
+In fact, subbing water for sweetened beverages is associated with significantly lower weight gain<sup>3</sup> over time, even without other diet changes.
+And while some 100 percent fruit juices may have a few extra vitamins, it's better to get your nutrients from the whole fruit.

-Cutting sugary drinks can be tricky, as some people who try to stop drinking sodas can experience withdrawal symptoms like headaches and fatigue.4
+Cutting sweetened beverages can be tricky, as some people who try to stop drinking sodas can experience withdrawal symptoms<sup>4</sup> like headaches and fatigue.

-Unfortunately, choosing artificially sweetened beverages isn't much better.
-Studies suggest diet sodas are associated with impaired glucose metabolism, increased calorie intake, and weight gain.5
+And unfortunately, choosing artificially sweetened beverages isn't much better.
+Studies suggest that diet sodas are associated with impaired glucose metabolism<sup>5</sup>, increased calorie intake, and weight gain.

 <p class="pro-tip">Try this instead: Swap your sweetened drinks for sparkling water or herbal tea.
 If you remove two cans of soda a day, you've already cut around 300 calories and about 70 grams of sugar from your daily intake.
 Add mint, cucumber, or even frozen blueberries to your water to spice it up.</p>